Hodge classes and the Jacquet-Langlands correspondence: Introduction

+While we have stated the main result for trivial coefficients, it works equally well for local systems.
+In the main text, this more general case is treated.

-\begin{rem} (Local systems and normalizations) We briefly mention the numerology in the case of general local systems.
+We briefly mention the numerology in the case of general local systems.
 Suppose that the form $\pi$ has weights $\uk=(k_1,\ldots, k_n)$.
 Then (in the classical normalization) the Hodge structure of $H^*(X_i)_{\pi_i}$ is a tensor product over the places $v$ in $\Sigma$ of a Hodge structure of type

 Thus $H^*(X_1)_{\pi_1} \otimes H^*(X_2)_{\pi_2}$ is a tensor product over the places $v$ in $\Sigma$ of a Hodge structure of type

 The Hodge class in $H^*(X_1)_{\pi_1} \otimes H^*(X_2)_{\pi_2}$ should come from the tensor product over the places $v$ in $\Sigma$ of a class of type $(k_v-1,k_v-1)$.
 In our construction, we pick an auxiliary form $\tilde{\tau}$ of weights $\uk+\1 = (k_1+1, \ldots, k_n+1)$.
 Then $\JL( \tilde{\tau})$ corresponds to a Hodge structure which is a tensor product over the places $v$ in $\Sigma$ of a Hodge structure of type